DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 First of all, you need to configure the Scheduler's resources.
 For that, add and configure the `Resources` plugin as described in [this article](./resources.md).

-After you've added the resources, you need to add the `GroupingState` plugin.
+After you've added the resources, you need to add the [GroupingState](../reference/grouping-state.md) plugin.
 Use this plugin's `grouping` property to specify grouping options.
 The grouping order depends on grouping options' order.
-Fro example, if you want to group the appointments by `members` and then by `location` resources, the first item of the `grouping` property should correspond to the `members` resource, the second - to the `location`.
-If the `grouping` property is not specified, the appointments will be grouped by the main resource.
-Then, you need to add the `IntegratedGrouping` plugin.
-And finally, if you want to display grouping headers, add the `GroupingPanel` plugin.
+For example, if you want to group the appointments by `members` and then by `location` resources, the first item of the `grouping` property should correspond to the members resource, the second - to the location.
+If the grouping is not specified, the appointments will be grouped by the main resource.
+Then, you need to add the [IntegratedGrouping](../reference/integrated-grouping.md) plugin.
+And finally, if you want to display grouping headers, add the [GroupingPanel](../reference/grouping-panel.md) plugin.

+It is worth mentioning that multiple instance resource appointments may be displayed several times.
+For instance, if one of the appointments belongs to three instances of a multiple resource, it will be displayed three times in the corresponding groups.
+The appointment's color will depend on the group a particular instance belongs to.

-In the following example the appointments are grouped by their `priorityId` resource:
+In the following example the appointments are grouped by their `members` resource which supports multiple resource instances.
+All of the appointments in this demo are displayed three times (once for every instance they belong to) and their color changes depending on the color specified in the corresponding resource instance:

 .embedded-demo({ "path": "scheduler-grouping/basic", "showThemeSelector": true })